IPCS INCHEM Home

 Carbonyldiamide

-TYPES OF HAZARD / EXPOSURE ACUTE HAZARDS / SYMPTOMS PREVENTION FIRST AID / FIRE FIGHTING
+ACUTE HAZARDS PREVENTION FIRE FIGHTING

-FIRE Not combustible.
+FIRE & EXPLOSION Not combustible.
 Gives off irritating or toxic fumes (or gases) in a fire.
+In case of fire in the surroundings, use appropriate extinguishing media.

 PREVENT DISPERSION OF DUST!

 Inhalation Cough.
 Shortness of breath.
 Sore throat.
+Use local exhaust.
+Fresh air, rest.

+Skin Redness.
+Protective gloves.
 Rinse and then wash skin with water and soap.

-First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor.
+Eyes Redness.
+Wear safety spectacles.
+First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.

+Ingestion Convulsions.
+Headache.
+Nausea.
+Vomiting.
 Do not eat, drink, or smoke during work.
+Give one or two glasses of water to drink.
+Rest.

-SPILLAGE DISPOSAL PACKAGING & LABELLING
+SPILLAGE DISPOSAL CLASSIFICATION & LABELLING

 UN Classification

-EMERGENCY RESPONSE STORAGE
+STORAGE

 UREA ICSC: 0595

-WHITE CRYSTALS, WITH CHARACTERISTIC ODOUR.
+WHITE CRYSTALS WITH CHARACTERISTIC ODOUR.

 Melting point: 132.7-135°C

-Density: 1.32
+Density: g/cm³

 Solubility in water: miscible

-Octanol/water partition coefficient as log Pow: -3.00 to -1.54
+Octanol/water partition coefficient as log Pow: -3.00/-1.54

 NOTES

-Temperature of decomposition unknown in literature.
+Temperature of decomposition is unknown in the literature.

 ADDITIONAL INFORMATION